mrismanaziz/Reforestation/README.md

-## Why did the Clydesdale give the pony a glass of water?
-Because he was a little horse!
+## Who is the coolest Doctor in the hospital?
+The hip Doctor!